Which Carpet Cleaning Method Is Best?

 5. Encapsulation Cleaning

-This is a relatively newer method that’s gaining popularity in Australia due to its eco-friendliness and efficiency compared to older methods.
+This is a relatively newer method that’s gaining popularity in Australia due to its eco-friendliness and efficiency.

 Pros: Fast drying and eco-friendly, as it uses less water and harsh chemicals.
-It’s also great for routine maintenance.
+It’s also use for routine maintenance.

 Cons: Not as effective for very dirty or heavily soiled carpets.